LED lights in an aquarium are constantly surrounded by water. So, can LED lights get wet?

 Fish can splash water, especially if they are large.
 The splashed water can wet the aquarium LED lights.

-This can cause a short circuit if the LED lights are not water-resistant, which can prove fatal.
+This causes a short circuit if the LED lights are not water-resistant, which can prove fatal.

 4. Dripping Light Hood

-Aquarium lights can also get wet due to dripping from the light hood.
+Aquarium lights also get wet due to dripping from the light hood.

 It happens when the aquarium light hood is not installed correctly.

-If the light hood is not sealed properly, water can drip on the aquarium LED lights.
+If the light hood is not sealed properly, water drips on the aquarium LED lights.

 This can also happen if the light hood is incorrectly repaired.